Security Big Data Analytics: Past, Present and Future

 A threshold is defined, and features which require relatively long decision trees to become fully isolated are determined to be “normal”, with the rest determined to be “abnormal”.

-Isolation Forest is a technique that can be used by UEBA and other next-gen security tools to identify data points that are anomalous compared to the surrounding data.
+In a security context – Isolation Forest is a technique that can be used by UEBA and other next-gen security tools to identify data points that are anomalous compared to the surrounding data.

 Security Information and Event Management (SIEM) systems are a core component of large security organizations.
 They capture, organize and analyze log data and alerts from security tools across the organization.
 Traditionally, SIEM correlation rules were used to automatically identify and alert on security incidents.